Wall: Fire wall

 Fire walls resist spread of fire within or between structures to provide passive fire protection.
 A delay in the spread of fire gives occupants more time to escape and fire fighters more time to extinguish the fire.
-Some fire walls allow fire resistive window assemblies, and are made of non-combustible material such as concrete, cement block, brick, or fire rated drywall.
-Wall penetrations are sealed with fire resistive materials.
+Some fire walls allow fire resistive window assemblies, and are made of non-combustible material such as concrete, cement block, brick, or fire-rated drywall.
+Wall penetrations are sealed with fire-resistive materials.
 A doorway in a firewall must have a rated fire door.
-Fire walls provide varying resistance to the spread of fire, (one to four hours).
+Fire walls provide varying resistance to the spread of fire, typically one to four hours.
 Firewalls can also act as smoke barriers when constructed vertically from slab to roof deck and horizontally from an exterior wall to exterior wall subdividing a building into sections.

 Shear wall

-Shear walls resist lateral forces such as in an earthquake or severe wind.
-There are different kinds of shear walls such as the steel plate shear wall.
+Shear walls resist lateral forces, such as in an earthquake or severe wind.
+There are different kinds of shear walls, such as the steel plate shear wall.